Josh-Aj2/BrainRot-Uni/proposal.md

 - [ ] Set up the React project and install necessary dependencies (React Router, Axios).
 - [ ] Create the basic structure for the homepage and search page.
-- [ ] Set up basic API calls to fetch game data from the Free to Game API.
+- [ ] Set up basic API calls to fetch anime data from the Jikan API.

 ### **Day 2**

-- [ ] Implement basic functionality for displaying games on the homepage (`/games`).
+- [ ] Implement basic functionality for displaying anime on the homepage (`/Anime`).
-- [ ] Display game details on the `/game/:gameId` page.
+- [ ] Display anime details on the `/Anime` page.
 - [ ] Add basic styling for the homepage and game details page.

 ### **Day 3** (MVP due by the end of the day)

-- [ ] Implement the search functionality on the `/search` page.
+- [ ] Implement the search functionality on the `/search` component.
-- [ ] Ensure the `/profile` page is functional and allows users to save favorite games.
+- [ ] Ensure the `/search` component is functional and allows users to search anime.
-- [ ] Perform basic testing on the homepage, search page, and profile page.
+- [ ] Perform basic testing on the homepage and search page.

 ### **Day 4**